 - Throughout the Week

-- I definitely workout and get sweaty!
+- I definitely workout and get sweaty during the week!
 I’ve started using these bands when I put my hair in a ponytail so I don’t get those ponytail marks.
 I then let it air dry when I’m home, and put water only on the mid to end sections of my hair to re-curl it.
 I let it air dry and then it’s good to go.

 - REPEAT Steps 1-4 Above!